Insper/mlops/content/classes/07-lambda/aps03_lambda.md

 ## Part I

-This part is about creating a Lambda function for the sentiment analysis model **manually**.
+This part is about creating a Lambda function for the model prediction **manually**.
 It's a more hands-on approach compared to using the **Terraform** setup.

+!!! info "Info!"
+    Use the work from class 02 as a reference.

+    You can copy the model pickles from class 02 (Ignore the training part).

 !!! exercise "Question"
     Create a proper project structure (folders and files).